HeringtonPress/OLC/24Feats.md

 <sub>Background, Military, Inventory</sub>

 ### Hunter/Gatherer
-Quest: Spent a long time living on the frontier.
+Quest: Lived on the frontier.
 Boon: You can collect enough food in a location with sufficient flora/fauna equal to 4 ration.
 Food collected this way cannot be presserved and must be consumed the day you collected it.
 <sub>Background, Ranger, Rations</sub>

 ### Arcane Student
-Quest: Spend the majority of your life studying the arcane arts.
+Quest: Spent your life studying the arcane arts.
 Boon: Start with one spell learned.
 <sub>Background, Wizard, Magic, Spells</sub>

 ### Strong Bond with pet

 ### Weapon Master
-Quest: Demonstrate notable skill with a weapon.
+Quest: Demonstrated notable skill with a weapon.
 Boon: Start with 10 notches in any 1 weapon type.
 <sub>Background, Fighter, Notches, Weapon</sub>

 ### Iradiated
-Quest: Have a close encounter with radiation, magical or alien.
+Quest: had a close encounter with radiation, magical or alien.
 Boon: Start with a benificial mutation.
 <sub>Background, Mutation</sub>

 ### Highly Favoured
-Quest: Create an intrusive tenant as part of a Dogmatic organisation.
+Quest: Create an intrusive tenant as part of a Dogmatic organisation You aligned with.
 Bonus: As long as you abide by this tennant you gain a bonus LD.
 <sub>Background, Cleric, Gods, Church, Cult</sub>

 ### Champion
-Quest: You must make an oath of service to a lord from your realm and hold them as your liege.
+Quest: You made an oath of service to a lord from your realm and hold them as your liege.
 Boon: You gain 4 additional HP that ignores the max hp cap.
 <sub>Background, Military, Knight, HP, Fealty</sub>